Remote Access Trojan: How It Gets in and Takes Control

 - logging keystrokes

-- turning on cameras or microphones
+- switching on cameras or microphones

-- moving or delete files
+- moving or deleting files

-- using the device for RAT attacks
+- using the device to stage further attacks

 How RAT malware spreads through an Internet connection